-The Student Ministry at MC3 Church offers middle and high school students the opportunity to become Fully Devoted to Jesus in different settings each week.
+MC3 Students exists to introduce middle and high school students to the greatness of Jesus and walk beside them as they live their lives for His glory.
 Our goal is to provide students with the means to worship our Savior, Jesus Christ, to grow in discipleship, and to serve our Father and community in ways that will honor the Lord as they develop a lasting foundation of faith.
-(Perfect)

 If you have any questions or just need to talk to someone, contact Student Minister Will Tyler.